redbadger/crux/docs/src/getting_started/ios.md

 shared.swift  sharedFFI.h  sharedFFI.modulemap
 ```

+### Add the bridging header

+In "Build Settings", search for "bridging header", and add `generated/sharedFFI.h`, for any architecture/SDK, i.e. in both Debug and Release.
+If there isn't already a setting for "bridging header" you can add one (and then delete it) as per [this StackOverflow question](https://stackoverflow.com/questions/41787935/how-to-use-objective-c-bridging-header-in-a-swift-project/41788055#41788055)

 ## Compile our Rust shared library

 When we build our iOS app, we also want to build the Rust core as a static library so that it can be linked into the binary that we're going to ship.